TIAITSG/martian-news/README.md

+# Todos:
+- add photos to blog post.
+- add context of previous blog posts to new blog posts for LORE

 ![preview Long Haul](/preview.jpg)

 Long Haul is a minimal jekyll theme built with SASS and focuses on long form blog posts.
 It is meant to be used as a starting point for a jekyll blog/website.